 Money Factor Depends on Credit Score

 If your credit history is flawed, even if it’s a mistake, you’ll pay a higher money factor finance rate — or not be able to lease at all.
 It’s always advisable to know your credit score before you visit a dealer.
 There are actually 3 credit bureaus that report your credit.
-If you don’t know your current credit score and rating, you can instantly see your 3 bureau reports and scores with a $1 seven-day trial online with a simple enrollment in CreditReport.com .
+If you don’t know your current credit score and rating, you can instantly see your 3 bureau credit reports for $1 and 3 scores by Experian with an enrollment in CreditReport.com .
 If you spot problems in your credit score and credit report, get them resolved with the credit agency as soon as possible.
 Mistakes on your credit history can haunt you for up to 10 years.

 Lease Term (Months)